djeada/Git-Notes/notes/head.md

 git checkout v1.0.0
 ```

-## HEAD can be used to refer to N most recent commits in a branch.
+## HEAD can be used to refer to N most recent commits

 We may use <code>HEAD</code> to refer to the most recent commit, <code>HEAD~</code> to refer to the commit before the tip, <code>HEAD~2</code> to refer to the commit before that, and so on.